arl/tmux-gitbar/README.md

 containing `xterm` nor `vte`, for example `screen-256color`.

+## Windows Subsystem for Linux

+Some users reported some symbols do not show up correctly with Bash on Windows, even when some additional font has been installed.
+Replace the offending symbols to solve this, see [Symbols](#symbols) and #49.

 ## [file an issue](https://github.com/arl/tmux-gitbar/issues/new)

 Try to provide a maximum of context, at least: